 And whenever The Hubs would surprise me with a bouquet of fresh-cut flowers, I’d take my time arranging them juuust right in a pretty vase only to wake up to the horror of discovering my new floral friends freshly decapitated and shredded beyond recognition.
 RIP.

-THE DAY I MORPHED INTO CRAZY EFFING PLANT LADY
+THE DAY I TURNED INTO A CRAZY-ASS PLANT LADY

-Our cats were 15 and 18 at the time, and I didn’t have to worry about them jumping on shit anymore so I dove right into getting some houseplants.
-And boy, did I overcompensate for all of those plant-free years.
-I think I just brought my 45th houseplant into the house this weekend …
+Our cats were 15 and 18 at the time, and I didn’t have to worry about them jumping on stuff anymore so I dove right into getting some houseplants.
+And boy, did I overcompensate for all of those plant-free years – I’m up to about 50 houseplants!

 A lot of people are afraid of trying their hand at raising houseplants, but I want to tell you not to be scared.
 It’s really not that hard if you just pay just a little attention to their needs.